What Are the CAHPS Databases?

 How Do I Participate in the CAHPS Databases?

-Participation in the CAHPS Databases is free and open to users of the Health Plan Survey, Clinician & Group Survey, and Home and Community-Based Services Survey that administer surveys according to CAHPS specifications.
+Participation in the CAHPS Databases is free and open to users of the Health Plan Survey and Home and Community-Based Services Survey that administer surveys according to CAHPS specifications.
 In return, participating organizations can access a Private Feedback Report in Excel with their own results compared to the overall Database average.

 To participate in the CAHPS Databases, survey users must meet certain requirements and submit specified information, including their survey data, through an online data submission system.
 Learn about submitting data to the CAHPS Databases.

 IMPORTANT UPDATE on the CAHPS Clinician & Group Survey Database: AHRQ is suspending new data submissions for the CG-CAHPS Survey Database beginning in 2021 due to anticipated declines in participation.